vitorgonzaga/training-spring-boot/readme.md

 - Implementation of features to schedule and to cancel medicals appointments (development of a class Service);
 - Development of a class Service using the `@Service` annotation and did some integration validation from information received in API;
 - Use of a complex JPQL as parameter in a `@Query` annotation in MedicoRepository to return an available doctor randomly;
+- Insert of rules business validation classes using `@Component` annotation and SOLID principles

 ## 🔗 Links